EpictetusZ1/100DaysOfCss/README.md

-# Following along with '100 Days of CSS' challenges
+# A few of the '100 Days of CSS' challenges

-### The purpose of this repo is to keep track of my progress towards learning CSS

 #### Notes:
   - If a tutorial was used it will be linked and credited in the project directory.